Chances (Roxette song)

 "Chances" is a song by Swedish pop music duo Roxette, released on 28 December 1988 by EMI as the first international single from their second studio album, Look Sharp!
 (1988).
-The single was issued on 7" and 12" vinyl formats exclusively in Germany, France and Italy, where it failed to chart.
+The single was issued on 7" and 12" vinyl formats exclusively in West Germany, France and Italy, where it failed to chart.
 The single was followed two weeks later by "The Look", which became their breakthrough international hit.

 Composition and style

 "Chances" is a pop rock song, containing instrumentation and elements indicative of hard rock and industrial pop.
 The album version has a length of four minutes and fifty-seven seconds, while the single edit is fifty seconds shorter.
 The song is performed in the key of E minor, and is composed in the 4/4 time signature with an allegro moderato tempo of 118 beats per minute.
 The intro is composed of two repetitions of an E♭–D♭–B♭–C♯ sequence, and each verse and pre-chorus consists of two sequences of Em–D–Bm–C. The refrain is built on two repetitions of Em–C–G–D, followed by an extended sequence of Am–Bm–Em–C–G–D. The basic chord structure of the first half of the bridge, which contains a guitar solo, consists of two repetitions of Fm–D♭–A♭–E♭, followed by a single sequence of B♭–Fm–Cm.
 Upon completion of the guitar solo, the remainder of the bridge consists of a repeating F–Fm–Cm–Fm–D♭ pattern, followed by a single abbreviated sequence of Fm–Cm–A♭m.